“You’re going to raise WHAT????” Tami sputtered, laughing so hard I thought about getting out the defibrillator.

 I blame Brenda.

-Ernie’s mom Brenda, out in Atlanta, somehow acquired a gift certificate for three exotic chickens, so posted a Facebook query wondering which kind she should get.
+Ernie’s mom Brenda, out in Atlanta, somehow acquired a gift certificate for three exotic chickens, and posted a Facebook query wondering which kind she should get.
 I actually work with a real live chicken farmer, Mike (by day a brilliant and sweet-natured developer, by night a crusading locavore egg manager), so I asked him for advice.

 Mike never says much about normal things, but ask him about chickens and he’ll talk your ear off.
 He spilled chapter, book and chicken verse into my willing ear, extolling the virtues of several chicken varieties.